Who we are

 Who we share your data with

-We store customer data in our CRM system, and in our accounting system.
+We store customer data in our CRM system, and in our accounting system, which are online Software-as-a-Service (SaaS) services.

 We share some customer data with our banks and payment processors in order to process payments.